-The challenge seeks to create a hand-held, stand-alone, low-cost, desalination device for short-term use and rapid deployment following a humanitarian crises.
+The OHDC Prize Competition seeks to create a hand-held, stand-alone, low-cost, desalination device for short-term use and rapid deployment following a humanitarian crises.

 Access to clean fresh drinking water following a disaster is critical to health and survival.
 Current relief response measures often rely on transporting massive quantities of bottled water into the affected population or distributing water purification devices or tablets that don’t have the ability to rid water of salt.

-There is an urgent need for a desalination device that can be deployed quickly and affordably to people in need of drinking water in times of crises.
+There is an urgent need for an inexpensive hand-held desalination device that can be deployed quickly and affordably to people in need of drinking water in times of crises.
 No such product exists on the marketplace today.

-The challenge is open to any individual, team or organization from across the world who believes they have a product capable of meeting this need.
+The OHDC Prize Competition is open to any individual, team, or organization from across the world who believes they have a solution capable of meeting this need.

 Queries should be forwarded to info@desalinationchallenge.com